RaphCoder13/Birdy44/README.md

 I suggest looking at Joe Scotto's excellent handwiring guides on Youtube.

-The RP2040 is socketed with Mill-Mas round pin headers.
+The RP2040 is socketed with Mill-Max round pin headers.
 I soldered cut diode legs to the MCU as pins.

 The pin headers are glued on the plate, they should sit on the lip of the plate, may need some sanding.
 ![Plate](./img/Plate-Header.png)